|The Hyperbolic Paraboloid Edens Theater in Northbrook, Illinois.|

-Built in 1963, and opening with “Divorce Italian Style”, the large Edens was inside a traditional movie theater, with a huge screen, complete with red curtains and a small stage area.
+Built in 1963 and opening with "Divorce Italian Style," the large Edens was inside a traditional movie theater, with a giant screen, with red curtains and a small stage area.
 The original color scheme was gold and off-white, with teak paneling.
-However, the Edens' exterior was its real stunner, looking like something out of a 1950s sci-fi movie.
-It was called the largest “hyperbolic paraboloid” building ever constructed when it opened.
+However, the Edens' exterior was its real stunner, looking like something from a 1950s sci-fi movie.
+It was called the largest "hyperbolic paraboloid" building ever constructed when it opened.

-The theater’s concrete roof curved sharply upwards on either end, rising dramatically skyward at each point.
-Its walls, of corrugated concrete, were broken up by long, undulating swaths of glass, along the entrance areas.
-The main lobby, which was sunken and reached by sets of stairs, featured then ultra-modern “living room” furniture and artwork.
+The theater's concrete roof curved sharply upwards on either end, rising dramatically skyward at each point.
+Its corrugated concrete walls were broken up by long, undulating swaths of glass along the entrance areas.
+The sunken main lobby was reached by stairs and featured ultra-modern "living room" furniture and artwork.

 In 1969, a slightly smaller (and far more ordinary-looking) second auditorium was built adjacent to the original theater.
-The theater was renamed the Edens I & II.
+The theaters were renamed the Edens I & II.

 When Star Wars was released on Wednesday, May 25, 1977 half of the people waiting in line were disappointed that the movie was sold out and they were turned away.
 A friend and I waited over 2 hours that Saturday, the 27th, to get in to see Star Wars.
 We got in... and great seats, smack-dab in the middle of the theater too.